Good-Great-Grand-Wonderful/levels-zmk/README.md

 - Kit: For those who build it themselves
 - Complete: Fully assembled, tested and ready to use
-- Endgame: The flagship version, featuring a black walnut bottom case that adds natural warmth, weight, and presence
+- Limited: The flagship version, featuring brass machined power switches a black walnut bottom and trackball carrier that adds natural warmth, weight, and presence

 ### A Tool Worth Using